• Skip to content

 For marinating the chicken:

-• 5 ounces boneless and skinless chicken breasts very thinly sliced
+• 5 ounces boneless skinless chicken breasts very thinly sliced

 • 2 teaspoons corn starch